kaylani2/machineLearning/README.md

 ## Files:

 ### download_datasets.py
-  Download the following datasets (csv file only): CICIDS, NSL-KDD and UNSW-NB15.
+  Download the following datasets (.csv files only): CICIDS, NSL-KDD and UNSW-NB15.

 ## Warning:
   When downloading UNSW-NB15, "-1 / unknown" could be printed on terminal.
-This is **not** an error.
+This is **not** an error, it is a result of wget not being able to estimate the remaining time for large files.
 Wait until the program stop running.

 ### check_version.py
   Self-explanatory.